pop-os/cosmic-time/README.md

   > let animation = chain![

   Cosmic Time refers to animations as [`Chain`]s because of how we build then.
-  Each [`Keyframe`] is linked together like a chain.
+  Each Keyframe is linked together like a chain.
 The Cosmic Time API doesn't say "change your width from 10 to 100".
 We define each state we want the widget to have `.width(10)` at `Duration::ZERO` then `.width(100)` at `Duration::from_secs(10)`.
-Where the `Duration` is the time after the previous [`keyframe`].
+Where the `Duration` is the time after the previous keyframe.
 This is why we call the animations chains.
-We cannot get to the next state without animating though all previous [`Keyframe`]s.
+We cannot get to the next state without animating though all previous Keyframes.

   > self.timeline.set_chain(animation).start();